TransOral Robotic Surgery (TORS)

 If you have questions or would like more information about TransOral Robotic Surgery, call (206) 341-0675.

 Why Choose Virginia Mason for TORS?

-The TransOral Robotic Surgery team is led by Stephen Bayles, MD, FACS, and Michael Glenn, MD, FACS.
+The TransOral Robotic Surgery team is led by Stephen Bayles, MD, FACS.
 Dr. Bayles is a board-certified head and neck surgeon with fellowship training in head and neck oncologic and microvascular surgery.
-In addition to Drs.
-Bayles and Glenn's extensive experience performing robotic surgery, they work with an integrated cancer team including facial plastic surgeons, medical and radiation oncologists, radiologists and pathologists, all in one location.
+In addition to Dr. Bayles' extensive experience performing robotic surgery, he works with an integrated cancer team including facial plastic surgeons, medical and radiation oncologists, radiologists and pathologists, all in one location.

 - Schedule a consultation by calling (206) 341-0675.

 Additionally, a speech pathologist works with patients if needed to help ensure each patient's return to full function.
 Completing the team is a clinical nurse coordinator who personally oversees every patient's therapy, while assisting patients and their families throughout the treatment plan.
 Other members of the treatment team include dietitians, nurses, pharmacists, psychologists, social workers and therapists specially trained and certified in cancer care, bringing an unparalleled level of expertise to every patient's care plan.